MicrosoftDocs/defender-docs/articles/defender-for-cloud/concept-agentless-data-collection.md

 - [Defender Cloud Security Posture Management (CSPM)](concept-cloud-security-posture-management.md).
 - [Defender for Servers Plan 2](plan-defender-for-servers-select-plan.md#plan-features).
 - Malware scanning is only available in Defender for Servers Plan 2.
 - Agentless scanning is available for Azure VMs, GCP/AWS machines connected to Defender for Cloud, and on-premises machines that are onboarded as Azure Arc-enabled VMs.
-Agentless scanning isn't available for on-premises machines that are [directly onboarded to Defender for Cloud](quickstart-onboard-machines.md).

 ## Agentless scanning architecture

+Here's how agentless scanning works:

-Agentless scanning for VMs uses cloud APIs to collect data.
-Whereas agent-based methods use operating system APIs in runtime to continuously collect security related data.
-Defender for Cloud takes snapshots of VM disks and performs an out-of-band, deep analysis of the operating system configuration and file system stored in the snapshot.
-The copied snapshot remains in the same region as the VM.
-The VM isn't affected by the scan.
+1. Defender for Cloud takes snapshots of VM disks and performs an out-of-band, deep analysis of the operating system configuration and file system stored in the snapshot.

+    - The copied snapshot remains in the same region as the VM.
+    - The VM isn't affected by the scan.

-After acquiring the necessary metadata is acquired from the copied disk, Defender for Cloud immediately deletes the copied snapshot of the disk and sends the metadata to Microsoft engines to detect configuration gaps and potential threats.
-For example, in vulnerability assessment, the analysis is done by Defender Vulnerability Management.
-The results are displayed in Defender for Cloud, which consolidates both the agent-based and agentless results on the Security alerts page.
+2. After acquiring the necessary metadata from the copied disk, Defender for Cloud immediately deletes the copied snapshot of the disk and sends the metadata to relevant Microsoft engines to detect configuration gaps and potential threats.

+    - For example, in vulnerability assessment, the analysis is done by Defender Vulnerability Management.
+    - The results are displayed in Defender for Cloud, which consolidates both the agent-based and agentless results on the Security alerts page.

-The scanning environment where disks are analyzed is regional, volatile, isolated, and highly secure.
+3. Disks are analyzed in a a scanning environment that's regional, volatile, isolated, and highly secure.
 Disk snapshots and data unrelated to the scan aren't stored longer than is necessary to collect the metadata, typically a few minutes.

 :::image type="content" source="media/concept-agentless-data-collection/agentless-scanning-process.png" alt-text="Diagram of the process for collecting operating system data through agentless scanning.":::